-You need ssh logins without password and the sshfs package:
+You need ssh logins without password (using an ssh agent) and the sshfs package:

-For each user, this script may contain the sshfs invocations that the user wants to be auto-executed.
-It will be invoked automatically from /etc/network/if-up.d/mount-sshfs using the users permissions.
+For each user, this script contains the sshfs invocations that the user wants to be auto-executed.
+It will be invoked automatically from /etc/network/if-up.d/mount-sshfs using the user’s permissions.
 Users who don’t need sshfs mounts, simply don’t create the file at all.

 It is up to the individual user to create this file and make it executable.

 Here is an example that works well with gnome-keyring as ssh-agent:

 #!/bin/bash # expose env vars for gnome-keyring ssh-agent: export SSH_AUTH_SOCK="/run/user/$(id -u)/keyring/ssh" export SSH_AGENT_PID="$(pgrep -f /usr/bin/ssh-agent)" # if the ssh agent is running: if [ -n "$SSH_AGENT_PID" ]; then sshfs -o idmap=user,ro bubba:/opt/data /home/oliver/hosts/bubba/data sshfs -o idmap=user tc: /home/oliver/hosts/tc fi